-You can make your own bias tape or use a ready made one.
+You can make your own bias tape or use a ready-made one.

-So, feed the bias tape into the guide and adjust the width of the guide to match the width of your tape so it lightly held in place without looseness.
+So, feed the bias tape into the guide and adjust the width of the guide to match the width of your tape so it is lightly held in place without looseness.
 After that insert the raw fabric edge into position through the side opening and push it through under the rotary belts.